 I’ve previously covered this observation about the “counterintuitive evolution of CACs” for marketplaces.

 In the current market environment, it’s no surprise that companies like Gorillas or Cazoo have seen a lot of investor interest.
 However, time will tell whether these models can be operated in a profitable way that is sustainable in the long-term.
 Getting there will certainly require further product innovation beyond just “cheap money.”
 This recent quote by Niklas Östberg, CEO & Co-Founder of Delivery Hero, hits the nail on the head:

 Just recently, Delivery Hero announced that they are bringing the quick commerce model (back) to Germany i.e. Berlin.
 Its healthy, high-margin marketplace business allows them to subsidize a loss-making quick commerce business while still innovating on product (e.g. delivery robots) to increase efficiency of their quick commerce activities.

 How will marketplaces continue to evolve in the future?
 We will shed some more light on this in our upcoming reports which will deep dive on topics from Fintech-enabled marketplaces and sustainable consumption to B2B marketplaces and regulated markets.

 At Speedinvest, we see almost 2,000 investment opportunities every year in marketplaces alone.
-We, the Network Effects Team, are constantly impressed by the high degree of innovation that resourceful, driven founders continue to bring to the marketplace ecosystem.
+We, the Marketplaces & Consumer Team, are constantly impressed by the high degree of innovation that resourceful, driven founders continue to bring to the marketplace ecosystem.
 We continue to be extremely excited about the future of marketplaces and believe that the best is yet to come.
 Please get in touch if you’re a Pre-Seed or Seed stage founder building a marketplace or platform business.